Patrick-DeBiasse/Process-Op/index.md

 * Jeff McMurray
 * Michelle Erickson

-Upon completion of this curriculum, you will be confident in your ability to drive immensely valuable output improvement projects as a certified BD Process Op Practitioner.
+Upon completion of this curriculum, you will be confident in your ability to drive immensely valuable output improvement projects as a certified **BD Process Op Practitioner**.

 <iframe src="https://www.youtube.com/embed/dGC3AblJrs0"></iframe>